liferay/liferay-docs/develop/tutorials/articles/240-javascript-module-loaders/03-using-external-libraries.markdown

 +$$$

-**Note:** With the release of Liferay Protal CE 7.0 GA4, and Liferay Digital Enterprise 7.0 SP2 (Fix Pack 8), it will be possible to hide the Liferay AMD Loader through @product@'s System Settings.
+**Note:** With the release of Liferay Portal CE 7.0 GA4 and Liferay Digital Enterprise 7.0 SP2 (Fix Pack 8), it will be possible to hide the Liferay AMD Loader through @product@'s System Settings.
 Open the Control Panel, navigate to *Configuration* &rarr; *System Settings*, and click *JavaScript Loader* under